kunks001/bookable/README.md

     $ rails generate bookable:install

-You can specify a named resource by providing an argument to the rails generate command e.g.
+Alternatively you can specify a named resource by providing an argument to the rails generate command e.g.

     $ rails generate bookable:install tennis_court